 In an attempt to attract attention from passing motorists, merchants tend to desire signs that are larger, taller, and brighter than others in the area.
 This often results in "sign pollution", which is a clutter of signs that are confusing to read and unpleasant to view.
 Fewer and shorter signs with less intense illumination can present a sense of order and can improve the view for passing motorists.
+Commercial developments that are bordered by more than one thoroughfare should provide signage on each thoroughfare.

 In addition to currently existing City sign regulations, commercial developments shall provide an integrated sign design for the City's evaluation and approval.
 The City's evaluation will include consideration of, but will not be limited to, features such as sign material, shape, location, total size, size in proportion to signs on adjacent and nearby properties, and integration with the design and style of the structures.
-In addition, multitenant signs are encouraged to help reduce the number of signs within a commercial development.
+In addition, multi-tenant signs are encouraged to help reduce the number of signs within a commercial development.